-Just about every water filter out there requires you to clean its filter cartridge after a certain number of liters in order to restore its flow rate, and to help extend the lifespan of the filter.
-One way to do this is through the act of backflushing—required for the MSR AutoFlow and HyperFlow microfilters.
+Just about every water filter out there requires that you clean its cartridge after a certain number of liters to restore its flow rate.
+Cleaning your filter regularly also extends its lifespan.
+For some filters, this is done through backflushing—which is required for the MSR AutoFlow, HyperFlow, TrailShot and Thru-Link microfilters.
 While the process might sound intimidating, we’re here to debunk that myth and show you just how quick and easy backflushing can be in the field—no tools required.

 What backflushing does: